Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Proof of Lemmas

 \subsection{Proof of Lemma~\ref{lem:coupled_process, single}}

-We prove by induction on the batch index $b$.
-The coupled process $\{\tilde{W}^b\}$ starts with a safety buffer of $2\lambda$ (compared to the real process starting at 0), ensuring it remains above $W^b + \lambda$ throughout.
-For the inductive step, we consider two cases based on whether the system can process a batch or experiences a stuck iteration.
+We prove by induction on the review index \(b\).
+The coupled process \(\{\tilde{W}^b\}\) starts with a safety buffer of \(2n\), compared to the embedded review process starting at 0, ensuring it remains above \(W^b+n\) throughout.
+For the inductive step, we consider two cases based on whether the review process removes a threshold batch or experiences a stuck review slot.

-\paragraph{Base case.} For $b = 0$: $\tilde{W}^0=2\lambda\geq \lambda=W^0+\lambda$.
+\paragraph{Base case.} For \(b=0\), \(\tilde{W}^0=2n\geq n=W^0+n\).

-\paragraph{Inductive step.} Assume $\tilde{W}^b \geq W^b + \lambda$ for some $b \geq 0$.
-We show $\tilde{W}^{b+1} \geq W^{b+1} + \lambda$ by considering two cases:
+\paragraph{Inductive step.} Assume \(\tilde{W}^b \geq W^b+n\) for some \(b \geq 0\).
+We show \(\tilde{W}^{b+1} \geq W^{b+1}+n\) by considering two cases: